ZORALab/Fonts/README.md

-# To Use
+## To Use

-Simply `git clone` the repository to your operating system's fonts specific folders (e.g. Debian is `${HOME}/.fonts` directory) and then execute the `refresh.sh.ps1` script is sufficient.
+Simply `git clone` the repository to your operating system's fonts specific folders (e.g. Debian is `${HOME}/.fonts` directory) and then execute the `update.sh.ps1` script is sufficient.

+## Linux & MacOS

+The usual commands are:

 ```
+$ cd ~ && git clone https://github.com/ZORALab/Fonts.git .fonts
-$ fc-cache
+$ ./update.sh.ps1
 ```

+## Windows

+Double click the font you want and install it into your OS.

 ## Font Selection

 The fonts are primarily selected based on the type of projects we engaged in.
-Usually, the selected fonts are used for:
+Usually, the selected fonts are:

-1. License compliances
-  1. Free for commerical and non-commerical use.
+1. License complying to free (pricing and freedom) for both commerical and non-commerical use.
-  2. Re-distributable as per se.
+2. Lincese **MUST** have unrestricted re-distributable rights as per se.
-  3. Attribution to original authors.
+3. Attributable to original authors.
 4. Clear license file in case of legal dispute.
-2. Graphic design work
-  1. Used in any of our graphics project.
+5. Suitable for most graphic design works.
-3. Video processing (design and presentation)
+6. Video processing (design and presentation).
-  1. Used in any of our videos project.

 Our documentations are primarily and strictly using Noto Family (sans, mono, and serif).
 It is rare to see us use other fonts for work and coding purposes.